 Best for Any Kind of Party

-Matt Marsiglia’s NOLA Brew Bus is a customized party mobile, on which he and business partner Jesse Barry conduct three weekly brewery tours.
+Matt Marsiglia’s NOLA Brew Bus is a customized party mobile, on which he conducts three weekly brewery tours.

-On Friday afternoons they cross Lake Pontchartrain to tour the Abita Brewing Company; on Saturdays and Sundays, the Brew Bus hits three of the eight in-town breweries, switching routes every month.
-Participants get a tour at one of the three stops, two beers at each and some history about the city and its rich brewing history in-between.
+On Friday afternoons the Brew Bus crosses Lake Pontchartrain to tour the Abita Brewing Company; on Saturdays and Sundays, it hits three of the eight in-town breweries, switching routes every month.
+Participants get a tour at one of the three stops, two beers at each and some history about the city and its rich brewing history in between.

-NOLA Brew Bus also offers a Saturday afternoon “To-Go Cup” walking beer tour, which focuses on one of the city’s newest breweries, Brieux Carré, just off of Frenchmen Street, along with a couple of French Quarter bars where they can sample local brews.
+NOLA Brew Bus also offers a Saturday afternoon “To-Go Cup” walking beer tour, which focuses on one of the city’s newest breweries—Brieux Carré, just off of Frenchmen Street—along with a couple of French Quarter bars where guests can sample local brews.
 Private tours are also available for groups and parties.

 Best for the Beer Explorer

-The Brews Cruise also makes monthly brewery tours to the Northshore to visit Abita, Old Rail and either Covington or Chafunkta; in Baton Rouge they head to Gnarly Barley, Southern Craft and Tin Roof; and in Lafayette it's Bayou Teche, Cajun Brewing and Parish that get the call.
+The Brews Cruise also makes monthly brewery tours to the Northshore (to visit Abita, Old Rail and either Covington or Chafunkta), Baton Rouge (with stops at Gnarly Barley, Southern Craft and Tin Roof) and in Lafayette (home base for Bayou Teche, Cajun Brewing and Parish Brewing Co.).

 “The majority of our customers seem to be craft beer fans who are interested in learning more about what New Orleans has to offer,” says Amber.
 “They are also looking for someone who is knowledgeable and can bring them to places the locals would go to.”